New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Introduction

+In this work, we confront substructure properties derived from observed cluster lenses with those derived from mass-matched CDM cluster analogs from the TNG-C simulations.
+In doing so, we demonstrate here that a particularly sharp, hitherto undocumented, and now data-rich challenge for CDM on small scales arises in massive-cluster lenses.
+There are four small-scale substructure diagnostics that we explore here: the subhalo mass function (SHMF), radial distribution, internal structure, and outer truncation radii for comparison with simulations.
+The emerging picture, taking all the results together, poses an intriguing set of crises for CDM that warrants stress testing the model.

-The outline of this Letter is as follows: we first describe the observed cluster sample (\sref{sec:obs_cluster}) and lens model construction methodology (\sref{sec:lens_models}), and the properties of the corresponding simulated cluster analogs (\sref{sec:sim_tngc}).
-Next, we compare each of the following diagnostics of the observed substructure properties against theoretical predictions from simulated CDM analogs in TNG-C: the subhalo mass functions (\sref{sec:shmf}), projected radial distributions (\sref{sec:radial_dist}), inner density profiles (\sref{sec:ggsl_tension}), and outer truncation radii (\sref{sec:trun_radii}).
-We close in \sref{sec:conclusions} with a discussion of our findings of cluster-scale substructure properties and the implications of our results for dark matter microphysics.
+The outline of this Letter is as follows.
+We first describe the observed cluster sample (\sref{sec:obs_cluster}) and lens model construction methodology (\sref{sec:lens_models}), as well as the properties of the corresponding simulated cluster analogs (\sref{sec:sim_tngc}).
+Next, we compare each of the following diagnostics of the observed substructure properties against theoretical predictions from simulated CDM analogs in TNG-C: the SHMF (\sref{sec:shmf}), projected radial distributions (\sref{sec:radial_dist}), inner density profiles (\sref{sec:ggsl_tension}), and outer truncation radii (\sref{sec:trun_radii}).
+We discuss the sources of uncertainty in our analysis in \sref{sec:rt_Uncertainties}.
+We conclude in \sref{sec:conclusions} with a discussion of cluster-scale substructure properties and their implications for DM microphysics.